m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 To perform this calculation in Google Sheets...
  - **Type `= 10000 * C13 / D13` into cell `E13` and hit the `ENTER` key.**
- - A more fun way is to...
+ - There is a more fun way to enter the same formula...
    - type `= 10000 * `
    - click on `C13`
    - type ` / `